GovTechSG/seed-documentation/faqs/known-issues.md

 ## Issue 2

-**Users may experience connectivity issues**
+**Users experience connectivity issues**

 Cloudflare has reported connectivity issues for its users whose macOS WARP client version is earlier than 2022.12.583.0 (20230112.24).
 These users may experience intermittent connectivity issues while trying to access websites over the internet.

 **Workarounds**

-- **Upgrade to the latest version of Cloudflare WARP**.
+**Workaround 1**: Update Cloudflare WARP client to the latest version.

-**To install the latest Cloudflare WARP client**
+**To update your Cloudflare WARP client**

 1. Open Cloudflare WARP on your GMD.
 2. Click **Settings** > **About WARP**.
-3. If your Cloudflare version is earlier than 2022.12.583.0 (20230112.24), click **Check for Updates**.
+3. Click **Check for Updates**.
 Details of the latest version are displayed.

-3. Click **Install Updates**.
-The new version gets downloaded to your GMD.
+> **Note**
+>- If you experience error while checking for updates, turn off Cloudflare WARP and repeat steps 1-3.

+4. Click **Install Updates** to download the latest version.
-4. When prompted, enter your device password and click **OK**.
+5. When prompted, enter your device password and click **OK**.
-5. Click **Install and Relaunch** to install the downloaded latest version of Cloudflare WARP.
+6. Click **Install and Relaunch** to install the downloaded latest version of Cloudflare WARP.
-6. Repeat steps 1-2 and confirm if the latest Cloudflare version is installed on your GMD.
+7. Repeat steps 1-2 and confirm if the latest Cloudflare version is installed on your GMD.

 - **If you are unable to upgrade or still have issues, uninstall WARP and install the latest version**